SarthakBharad/Sentiment-Analysis-of-Flight-Data/README.md

 sns.displot(qp['airline_sentiment_confidence'], bins=10,palette="rocket_r")

+The results we got are sccording to image2

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 The following is the process by which we created the 3rd graph, i.e. Number of Tweets per Airline - Barplot